MaterializeInc/mz-hack-day-july-2023/worked_examples/electives.md

 ```
 </details>

 Can you come up with a hybrid approach that maintains *some* information as it changes, less than the `push` cluster but more than `pull`, and still responds almost as promptly as the `push` cluster?
+Hint: call your new cluster `pushpull`.

 <details>
 <summary>Example challenge answers</summary>

-Finally, let's consider a cluster that indexes some of the data, meant to be a middle ground in terms of resources used and performance provided.
+This cluster contains two indexes that make the join execution efficient, without expanding the data as much as an index on all of `out_bids` would.

 ```sql
 -- PUSHPULL: Maintain active_bids, evaluate out_bids.
 SET CLUSTER = pushpull;